House of the Dragon viewers lament looming casting change

 ‘I’ll never get over it’: House of the Dragon viewers lament looming casting change

+Emily Carey’s depiction of Alicent Hightower, along with Milly Alcock as Rhaenyra Targaryen, have swiftly become fan favourites

-House of the Dragon viewers are lamenting a future casting detail relating to a well-liked character.
+House of the Dragon viewers are lamenting a future casting detail relating to two favourite characters.

 The Game of Thrones spin-off, which began on HBO last month, is just three episodes into its first season.

-Response to the series has been mostly positive, with many highlighting Milly Alcock’s performance as a standout.
+Response to the series has been mostly positive, with many highlighting Milly Alcock’s performance as a standout, along with her co-star Emily Carey.

 *Spoilers if you haven’t seen any trailers below – you have been warned*